chanzo/script-launcher/src/README.md

 ### Launcher files
 The **files** options can be used to configure the config files to load when starting launcher.
 When using multiple files they will be merged together in the loading order.
 Be aware the `launcher-config.json` is always the first file being loaded even when it is not present in the files list.

 By using this option it's possible the split your configuration over multiple files.
 A could practice is to split your script and menu configurations to there own file.
-You could also include the `package.json` file in this list, then you can use the strength of script launcher in you `package.json` file.
+You could also include the `package.json` file in this list, then you can use the strength of script launcher in your `package.json` file.

 The default value of this list is presented in the following example:
 ``` JSON